icgrp/ese532_handouts/_sources/hw7/index.md

 ```{admonition} Due
 Friday, October 29, 5:00 PM
 ```
-In this assignment, we will analyze two different design points in Vitis HLS.
+In this assignment, we will go deeper in restructuring C for Vitis HLS.